abbychau/base94/README.md

 Please note that Base94 is intended for non-critical or non-sensitive use cases.
 If you require more secure data encryption, consider using stronger encryption algorithms.
 Base94 is designed for situations where the main goal is to represent binary data in a printable format for ease of sharing and handling.

+# Performance

+Base94 offers a significant performance advantage over the built-in Base64 encoding and decoding functions provided by Go's standard library.
+Through careful optimization and utilization of bitwise operations, Base94 achieves approximately three times faster encoding and decoding speeds.

 # Benchmark

+Benchmark results on a 2.4 GHz 8-Core Intel Core i9 processor, encoding and decoding 1 MB of data:

 ```
 goos: darwin